Fluctuations for diameter and perimeter of convex hulls of multiple random walks: Introduction

+where $\Pi^+$ is an explicit Gaussian functional determined by the non-zero extremal drift vectors, and $\Pi^0$ is an explicit Brownian support-function functional associated with zero-drift walks when the origin is an extremal point of the drift polygon.

+In~\eqref{eq:diameter-limit} and~\eqref{eq:perimeter-limit}, the geometry of the drift polygon $\cC_\bmu$ determines both the type of the limiting distribution and its precise form, which also involves the increment covariance matrices of the walks.
+In generic cases the limits are Gaussian, recovering earlier results on $N=1$ or $N=2$ walks, such as~\cite{wx-drift,mcrw,ikss}; in boundary or degenerate configurations, non-Gaussian limits appear naturally, and here even for $N=2$ our results provide novel non-Gaussian limits.
+Figure~\ref{fig0} shows some examples of convex hulls for $N \in \{2, 3\}$ walks.

-We give formal statements of the above, and other results, later in the paper, after introducing appropriate notation.
-To set the scene, in~\S\ref{sec:convex-hulls-background} we go back to the setting of a single random walk and describe known results.
-The structural narrative of this paper sets these existing results, and our new contributions, into an $L^2$-approximation framework that we view as a higher-dimensional analogue of Wald's maximal central limit theorem for one-dimensional random walk, and we introduce this perspective in~\S\ref{sec:wald-framework}.
+We give formal statements of~\eqref{eq:diameter-limit}--\eqref{eq:perimeter-limit} later, after introducing appropriate notation.
+To set the scene, in~\S\ref{sec:convex-hulls-background} we describe known results for a single random walk.
+The narrative of this paper sets these existing results, and our new contributions, into an $L^2$-approximation framework cast as a multidimensional analogue of Wald's maximal central limit theorem, and we introduce this perspective in~\S\ref{sec:wald-framework}.
 Notation and background for convex hulls of multiple random walks is in~\S\ref{sec:known-gaussian}, and the outline of our contributions and the organization of the bulk of the paper is in~\S\ref{sec:results}.
+In~\S\ref{sec:two-walk-intro} we focus on $N=2$ where our results complete the picture from earlier literature~\cite{ikss,tomislav}.
 First we comment briefly on motivation and related literature.

 The study of convex hulls of stochastic processes is motivated by understanding extremal geometry of processes, by seeking multidimensional extensions of one-dimensional fluctuation or record-value theory, and by applications in ecology (see the next paragraph) or by statistical set estimation.
-Early work on the convex hull of planar Brownian motion goes back to L\'evy~\cite{levy} and, for random walk, to Spitzer \& Widom~\cite{spitzer-widom}; we refer to~\cite{majumdar-survey} for a survey of the state of the field around~2010, and additional background and motivation.
-In the last decade or so, activity has increased significantly on several fronts; for a sample of classical and more modern work, we refer to~\cite{levy,snyder-steele,khoshnevisan,av,akmv,css,bgm,klm,kvz,vz,wx-drift}.
+Early work on the convex hull of planar Brownian motion goes back to L\'evy~\cite{levy} and, for random walk, to Spitzer \& Widom~\cite{spitzer-widom}; we refer to~\cite{majumdar-survey} for a survey, and additional background and motivation.
+In the last decade or so, activity has increased significantly; for a sample of classical and more modern work, we refer to~\cite{levy,snyder-steele,khoshnevisan,av,akmv,css,bgm,klm,kvz,vz,wx-drift}.

 In ecology, an animal's, or group of animals', territory or \emph{home range}~\cite[p.~26]{seton} is an important indicator of how that animal or group interacts with the environment, resources, and other animals, and is a central consideration in conservation efforts.
 A standard way to estimate the home range from location data is by the convex hull of the data points.
 Early variants of this approach were used for rabbits~\cite{dalke-sime}, rodents~\cite{blair} and birds~\cite{odum}; we refer for developments and recent perspectives to~\cite{fieberg,nilsen,moorcroft,worton}.
 Random walks have remained popular models of animal movement since Karl Pearson's work in the early 1900s: see e.g.~\cite{morales,codling}.
 With such applications in mind, convex hulls of multiple random walks or Brownian motions have attracted attention recently and there are several active strands of research; see, e.g.~\cite{rfmc,dewenter,majumdar-survey,ikss,rfz,rf}.